White House tried to ‘lock down’ records of Ukraine phone call, whistleblower says

 House hearing

 At the hearing Mr Maguire said he believed that the whistleblower and the intelligence community’s inspector general had acted in “good faith” on the issue.
-He said executive privilege prevented him from initially forwarding the whistleblower’s complaint to congressional intelligence committees, because the allegations involved a call between the president and the leader of a foreign government.
 “I believe that this matter is unprecedented,” Mr Maguire said.

 Asked why he went to the White House to ask whether the complaint should be turned over to Congress, Mr Maguire said that because the matter involved issues of executive privilege, it “seemed prudent” to check with the administration.